This post may contain affiliate links. Please see my disclosure policy for more details.

 Boasting pristine forests, beautiful beaches, powerful surf and a reputation for great food and wine, there are plenty of fun things to do in Margaret River.
 This spot in Western Australia is a hugely popular getaway destination for Perth residents.

-After exploring the gleaming white beaches and rugged national park at nearby Dunsborough and Yallingup, my travel mate, Michi, and I made Margaret River the next stop on our big Perth to Adelaide road trip and set about discovering all it had to offer.
+After exploring the gleaming white beaches and rugged national park at nearby Dunsborough and Yallingup, my travel mate and I decided to check out the many Margaret River attractions next on our big Perth to Adelaide road trip.

-If you’re thinking of heading to Australia’s southwest, here are my top nine Margaret River attractions.
+If you’re thinking of heading to Australia’s southwest too, here are my top things to do in Margaret River!

 However, as we drove towards the coastline and caught out first glimpse of the ocean, my first thought was that I wouldn’t know how to contact his family if he died!
 As if reading my mind, Michi stared wide-eyed at the enormous crashing waves and muttered, “I think I would die if I tried to surf here.”

-I’ve added a photo of the surf break map below, and it does have some beginner sections, but it’s definitely not for the faint-hearted!
+I’ve added a photo of the Margaret River surf break map below, which highlights areas for beginner surfers.
+However, the region may be better for experienced surfers!
 It was a particularly windy day when we visited though, so perhaps looked a bit more hard-core than usual.